chirabrata-debnath/RNAseq-Alzheimers-Analysis/README.md

 ## ⚙️ Methodology / Workflow

+⚙️ Methodology / Workflow

 The analysis follows a standard RNA-seq pipeline:
-⚙️ Methodology / Workflow

-1. Data Retrieval
+1. **Data Retrieval**
-   - RNA-seq data downloaded from NCBI GEO using SRA Toolkit
+   RNA-seq data downloaded from NCBI GEO using SRA Toolkit

-2. Quality Control
+2. **Quality Control**
-   - Raw reads assessed and trimmed using Trimmomatic
+   Raw reads assessed and trimmed using Trimmomatic

-3. Read Alignment
+3. **Read Alignment**
-   - Clean reads aligned to the mouse reference genome using Bowtie2
+   Clean reads aligned to the mouse reference genome using Bowtie2

-4. Post-processing
+4. **Post-processing**
-   - SAMtools used for format conversion, sorting, and duplicate removal
+   SAMtools used for format conversion, sorting, and duplicate removal

-5. Quantification
+5. **Quantification**
-   - Gene-level counts generated using featureCounts
+   Gene-level counts generated using featureCounts

-6. Differential Expression Analysis
+6. **Differential Expression Analysis**
-   - edgeR used to identify differentially expressed genes (DEGs)
+   edgeR is used to identify differentially expressed genes (DEGs)

-7. Functional Enrichment
+7. **Functional Enrichment**
-   - GO and KEGG pathway analysis performed on DEGs
+   GO and KEGG pathway analysis performed on DEGs

    - 🧪 Tools & Technologies

 - SRA Toolkit